Helsinki Shipyard: Orders

 On 18 January 2022, Helsinki Shipyard announced that it had received an order for a large LNG-powered icebreaker from Norilsk Nickel in late 2021.
 The construction of the largest and most powerful diesel-electric icebreaker ever built in Finland was planned to begin in 2022 with delivery slated for late 2024.
-In February 2022, the project was put on hold due to international sanctions following Russia's invasion to Ukraine.
+In February 2022, the project was put on hold due to international sanctions following Russian invasion of Ukraine.
 On 30 September 2022, the Ministry for Foreign Affairs refused to grant an export license for the vessel.

 On 8 March 2025, Helsinki Shipyard received its first shipbuilding order under the new ownership when the Government of Canada awarded Davie Shipbuilding a C$3.25 billion contract for the construction of a polar icebreaker for the Canadian Coast Guard under the Polar Icebreaker Project.
 The construction of the 138.5 m Polar Class 2 icebreaker began with a steel cutting ceremony on 20 August 2025.
 The vessel will be built jointly by Helsinki Shipyard in Finland and Davie Shipbuilding in Quebec with delivery scheduled for 2030.

 On 9 October 2025, President Donald Trump and President Alexander Stubb signed a memorandum of understanding for the construction of Arctic Security Cutters for the United States Coast Guard.
-Under the agreement, the first icebreakers would be built by Helsinki Shipyard in Finland and the remaining at Davie Shipbuilding's new shipyard in Texas.
+Under the agreement, the first icebreakers would be built in Finland and the remaining in the United States.
+On 11 February 2026, Davie was awarded a contract for the construction of a series of five icebreakers: two will be built at Helsinki Shipyard and three at Davie's recently-acquired shipyards in Galveston and Port Arthur, Texas.
+The construction of the first vessel began with a steel cutting ceremony in Pori on 23 June 2026.

+On 19 August 2026, the Finnish Transport Infrastructure Agency selected Helsinki Shipyard to build Finland's new icebreaker.
+The construction of the vessel is set to begin in 2027 and delivery is scheduled in 2029.